 The exhibition outlines Tito’s Yugoslavia as a federal state, a part of which was also the Socialist Republic of Slovenia, and introduces the Yugoslav People’s Army as the key bond with an enormous influence on the development of the state.
-The central focus of the exhibition is to present the main social and political events and changes in the 1980s and 1990s which resulted in Slovenia declaring its independence from Yugoslavia.
-The exhibition also presents the ensuing brutal military intervention of the Yugoslav Army over Slovenian territory and a strong resistance from the Slovenian Territorial Defense and the Police Force due to which Slovenia successfully protected its independence.
+The central focus of the exhibition is to present the main social and political events and changes in the 1980s and 1990s, which resulted in Slovenia declaring its independence from Yugoslavia.
+The exhibition also presents the ensuing brutal military intervention of the Yugoslav Army over Slovenian territory and strong resistance from the Slovenian Territorial Defense and the Police Force, due to which Slovenia successfully protected its independence.

 RICH NATIONAL TANK-ARTILLERY AND AIRCRAFT COLLECTION